 For more information on pricing for configurations on top of Azure Arc-enabled Kubernetes, see the Azure pricing page.

 Azure Arc-enabled data services

-To learn more about SQL Server on Azure Arc-enabled servers, see the following overview
+- Learn about SQL Server on Azure Arc-enabled servers.

-Experience Azure Arc-enabled services from the Jumpstart proof of concept
+- Experience Azure Arc-enabled services by exploring the Jumpstart proof of concept.